Direct cable connection: Connection types

-Serial port

 If using the serial ports of the computer, a null modem cable (or a null modem adapter connected to a standard serial cable) must be used to connect each of the two computers to communicate properly.
 Such connection uses PPP protocol.

-Parallel port

 If the parallel ports are used, Windows supports standard or basic 4-bit cable (commonly known as LapLink cable), Enhanced Capabilities Port (ECP) cable, or Universal Cable Module (UCM) cable (which was known as DirectParallel cable by Parallel Technologies).

-IR

 Infrared communication ports, like the ones found on laptop computers (such as IrDA), can also be used.

 USB

 Connecting any two computers using USB requires a special proprietary bridge cable.
 A directly connected pin-to-pin USB type A cable does not work, as USB does not support such a type of communication.
 In fact, attempting to do so may even damage the connecting computers, as it will effectively short the two computers' power supplies together by connecting their 5V and GND lines.
 This can possibly destroy one or both machines and cause a fire hazard since the two machines may not have exactly the same USB source voltage.
 Therefore, Direct Cable Connection over USB is not possible; a USB link cable must be used, as seen in the Microsoft knowledge base article 814982.
 However, with a USB link cable, a program which supports data transfer using that cable must be used.
 Typically, such a program is supplied with the USB link cable.
 The DCC wizard or Windows Explorer cannot be used to transfer files over a USB link cable.